Family Violence Prevention Program: Call for proposals 2022 to 2023

 • increase in community awareness on family violence

-• a reduction in violent behaviours
+• reduction in violent behaviours

 • links with community planning, objectives or identified needs